Meghan Agnes Beck

 Tragically, her death was preventable, for if we had secured her dresser to the wall, she would be with us today.
 A few dollars and about 15 minutes would have saved her life.
 That's all it takes to safely secure a dresser to the wall.
 Instead of putting a few holes in our walls and furniture, we forever have one in our hearts that will never heal.
 Walls can be fixed, broken hearts cannot.

-We never thought her dresser, a small, heavy, well-made by a well-known juvenile product manufacturer and a top of the line piece, would tip or fall, let alone kill anyone, we were horribly wrong.
+We never thought her dresser, a small, heavy, well-made by a well-known juvenile product manufacturer and a top-of-the-line piece, would tip or fall, let alone kill anyone, we were horribly wrong.
 She has left us, her twin brother, and her older brother all devastated at her loss.
-We thought buying furniture that wasn't cheap, and was approved by the JPMA meant it was safe.
+We thought buying "good" and more expensive nursery furniture that was approved by the JPMA meant it was safe.
 It does not.

-Our home is, and always was, well childproofed.
-We had other larger pieces of furniture that were secured to the walls, but not her dresser.
+Our home is and always was, well childproofed.
+We had other larger and obviously unstable pieces of furniture that were secured to the walls, but not her dresser.
 I did not understand or realize the danger it posed being so small.
-I may never forgive myself for not making her room and our home safer.
+I thought she was the only one, I only learned after she died, that www.parentsagainsttipovers.org/post/the-sturdy-act-becomes-lawshe was not and that the CPSC knew dressers posed a tip-over danger!
+I may never forgive myself for not knowing and not making her room and our home safer.
 The guilt is overwhelming.

-Sadly, Meghan is not the first child to die from falling furniture, but we hope that we can, with your help, prevent this tragedy from happening to another child.
-Since Meghan’s death, the Consumer Product Safety Commission has revised their information and statistics on injury and death due to furniture tip over several times.
-The numbers are only increasing!
+Sadly, Meghan is not the first, nor the last child to die from falling furniture, but we hope that we can, with your help, prevent this tragedy from happening to another child.
+Since Meghan’s death, the Consumer Product Safety Commission has revised its information and statistics on injury and death due to furniture tip-overs several times, and annually since 2008.
+The numbers have not substantially changed in several years.
 We know awareness and prevention are the key to saving lives.
 We need your help to share this information and make everyone aware.

 Watch and share this powerful and brief PSA from the CPSC featuring real-life tip-overs caught by parents unaware of the danger literally right in front of them.
 Thankfully, none of the children in the video were seriously hurt.
 You will be shocked at how fast tip-overs happen.
 Meet 3 moms, including myself, and why we urge you to anchor your furniture here: Real Moms Urge you to Anchor It (produced by the CPSC)

-Since publishing this website, I have heard far too many stories of similar accidents, some from parents whose children also died, and many more stories of near misses, and and I am astounded at how often furniture or televisions tip or falls onto children causing injury or death, even with their parents right in the same room!
-It is even more shocking how unaware of the dangers parents, health care professionals, and furniture stores and manufacturers are or that even if they know the risks, they think it can't happen to them and do nothing to prevent it.
+Since publishing this website, I have heard far too many stories of similar accidents, some from parents whose children also died, and many more stories of near misses, and I am astounded at how often furniture or televisions tip or fall onto children causing injury or death, even with their parents right in the same room!
+It is even more shocking how unaware of the dangers parents, grandparents, child care providers, health care professionals, and furniture retailers are of the dangers.
+Or, many foolishly think it can't happen to them and do nothing to prevent it.
 I want to change that.

 Please help us raise awareness and prevent these accidents from injuring and killing children.
 Secure your furniture, televisions and appliances to the wall.
 ALL OF THEM.
 Don’t think it can’t happen to your child!
 Share my blog post, the studies referenced here, and ‘like’ our Facebook Page, where I post all sorts of child safety information well beyond the scope of tip-over prevention.

 Someone, who was moved by her story, made this brief PSA on YouTube about Meghan.
-Please share it, too.
+Please feel free to share it, too.

 Together we can make kids safer!